cockroachdb/docs/src/current/v23.2/ui-networking-dashboard.md

 ## Network Packet Errors on Send

-- In the node view, the graph shows errors on sending packets on all network interfaces since the CockroachDB process started for the node.
+- In the node view, the graph shows the errors on sending packets on all network interfaces since the CockroachDB process started for the node.

-- In the cluster view,the graph shows errors on sending packets on all network interfaces since the CockroachDB process started for each node in the cluster.
+- In the cluster view,the graph shows the errors on sending packets on all network interfaces since the CockroachDB process started for each node in the cluster.

 Metric: `sys.host.net.send.err`

 ## Network Packet Drops on Send

-- In the node view, the graph shows sending packets that got dropped on all network interfaces since the CockroachDB process started for the node.
+- In the node view, the graph shows sent packets that were dropped on all network interfaces since the CockroachDB process started for the node.

-- In the cluster view,the graph shows sending packets that got dropped on all network interfaces since the CockroachDB process started for each node in the cluster.
+- In the cluster view,the graph shows sent packets that were dropped on all network interfaces since the CockroachDB process started for each node in the cluster.

 Metric: `sys.host.net.send.drop`